-The surgery is the most requested design and refurbishment space we receive, and as the heart of the dental practice the environment needs to be pleasing to the eye and amiable to reduce anxiety for patients undergoing treatment.
-The room must also be highly practical for staff workflow, comply with regulations, be easy to clean as well as providing pleasant working conditions.
+The surgery is the most requested design and refurbishment space we receive, and as the heart of the dental practice the environment needs to reduce anxiety for patients undergoing treatment, as well as providing pleasant and operationally effective working conditions, complying with regulations and be easy to clean.

 The number of dental chairs and their type is important for the overall layout as some surgeries are larger rooms intended for multiple dental professionals, with the areas separated by partitions such as this fit-out for Smiles For You.